HEX Price Hits $0.0018 (HEX)

 HEX Token Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as HEX directly using US dollars.
-Investors seeking to acquire HEX should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy HEX using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as HEX directly using U.S. dollars.
+Investors seeking to trade HEX should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy HEX using one of the aforementioned exchanges.

 Receive News & Updates for HEX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for HEX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.